 |Cutting Swath||15″||14″||16″||13 – 15″||14 – 16″|

 |Warranty||3 year battery / 5 year tool / liftetime shaft||3 Year Tool / Battery||4 year tool / Battery||5 year Tool / 3 year Battery||3 Year Tool / Battery|

 1. EGO Power Plus ST1521S – BEST OVERALL

 This cordless trimmer will slash through thick weeds like it's soft grass.
-With all this power, you would think it will be noisy, but it is relatively quiet.
-The EGO ST1521S is potent and affordable, minus all the exhaust or timewasting maintenance.
-Besides, it has enough run time to cut 1-foot long grass over half a mile long if it's fully charged.
+With all this power, you would think it would be noisy but relatively quiet.
+The EGO ST1521S is potent and affordable, minus all the exhaust or time-wasting maintenance.
+Besides, it has enough run time to cut 1-foot-long grass over half a mile long if it's fully charged.

-It has a push-button loading system, which means you don't have to go through the usually cumbersome process of adding more line on the spool head.
+It has a push-button loading system, so you don't have to go through the usually cumbersome process of adding more lines on the spool head.
 The EGO St1521S is also among the lightest battery-powered weed eaters.
 It is incredibly user-friendly, making it easy to utilize and maneuver while working.

 - 15-inch cutting swath